 Department Referal to a Service Provider: Police departments are allowed to refer their employees to a service provider.
 Some circumstances that may cause departments to require an officer to be evaluated are officer-involved shootings (even when it is clearly a justified shooting), erratic changes in officer behavior, officer involvment in domestic situations, or when officers are suspected of having substance abuse problems.
 As such, the department has a right to receive a report from the service provider.
 This is often called a "fitness-for-duty" evaluation.
 While the service provider is bound by professional standards of patient/doctor confidentiality and they cannot reveal what was actually discussed, they can make a recommendation for treatment and give their professional opinion on an officer's fitness for duty.

 Lower Merion Township also has an employee wellness program through Deleware Valley Health Insurance Trust (DVHIT).
 Officers are eligible for rebates for gym membership and other healthy choices.
 Contact LMT Human Resources or check online at DVHIT.com.

 Clergy/Priest/Pastoral Counseling: Your local pastor or priest can be an excellent source to help deal with stress and stress-related problems.
 At present, neither the department or the FOP have a list of clergy.

 Family Doctor: Your family doctor is also a good first step to helping address stress-related problems.
 He or she may also be able to identify medical treatment to relieve stress and anxiety.

 Friends of the Lodge: Lower Merion FOP Lodge 28 has a number of close friends and supporters who have helped our brothers and sisters in time of need and challenge.
 They have directed our members to services and provided services at little to no cost.
 Don't feel alone or ashamed.
-Contact Conductor Braun (215-840-4241) or President Goschinski (267-973-3756) 24 hours a day, 7 days a week.
+Contact Vice President Braun (215-840-4241) or Chaplin Goschinski (267-973-3756) 24 hours a day, 7 days a week.